kvgc/arxiv-toolbox/README.md

 - Open the xpi file with firefox
 - Follow instructions to install

 To use extension, open any arxiv page, you should see two buttons (Open pdf, Search astrobites) on the bottom left and a note editor on the bottom right.
-See screenshot below:
+See demo below:

 ### Demo